 NATIONAL VICHYSSOISE DAY

-November 18 observes a cold soup that is loved by many.
+November 18th recognizes a cold soup that is loved by many.
 It is National Vichyssoise Day.

 Made thick with pureed leeks, onions, potatoes, cream and chicken stock, Vichyssoise is traditionally served cold though sometimes is eaten hot.

 In the United States, Vichyssoise is pronounced: vish – e – swaz.